jankabatek/statapack/README.md

     PLOTTABS
     TICTOC

 The PLOT family of commands is particularly useful for visual analyses of admin data, enabling users to produce a variety of highly customizable plots **in a fraction of time required by Stata's native graphing commands**.
-Benchmarks at the bottom of this readme show that PLOT commands attain 10-25 times faster processing times, with the efficiency gains growing with sample size.
+Benchmarks at the bottom of this readme show that PLOTTABS attains at least 10 times faster processing times than the native command, with the efficiency gains growing with sample size.

 1. PLOTTABS plots conditional frequencies of observations (e.g., numbers of people observed each time)
 2. PLOTTABS also plots conditional shares of binary variables (e.g., employment shares over time)